polygonjs/polygonjs/README.md

 # Polygonjs

-Polygonjs allows you to create interactive 3D apps for the web.
+Polygonjs is a 3D Webgl engine.
+It allows you to create interactive 3D apps for the web.
 [Try our examples](https://polygonjs.com/).

 [![NPM package][npm]][npm-url]
 [![Build Size][build-size]][build-size-url]